Asshole Victim: Come on, you know you were celebrating when he got killed in Episode 12.

 Also in the game, Makoto can actually help set them up as a couple in a late-game subplot, turning her into victorious.

 Friends with Benefits: One of her two endings is this: Hikari and Makoto do it whenever the former feels like it, but they still pretend as though Hikari hates Makoto at school.
-Oh, and this is the ending in which they have a Babies Ever After ending.
-The other ending is a Harem Ending, in which Makoto has sex with different girls everyday behind Sekai's back.
+Oh, and this is the ending in which she has a child with him.
+The other ending is a Harem Ending, in which Makoto has sex with different girls every day behind Sekai's back.

-Girlish Pigtails: Known for her squid-rings hairstyle, and almost unrecognizable when she lets her hair down.
+Girlish Pigtails: Known for her squid-rings hairstyle.
+She's almost unrecognizable when she lets her hair down.

 Karma Houdini: In the anime ending, despite ending up tangled within Makoto's bedsheets.